 What is taught: This offering builds on the foundation set in Obedience & Manners (O&M) Level One - the floor activity increases setting up great practice as well as new instruction.
 Participants will be working on immediate response with greater distractions and distance on long lines as pets are ready.

 Added are some of the exercises included in the AKC Canine Good Citizen test along with many walking drills, finishing the figure 8, hand walk, sit and down signals, and whistle (at home) signals.
 Many of the exercises started in O&M - Level One are kicked up a notch or two depending on the class flow!
-Also, new exercises include but are not limited to as park-its, more practice with the 'leave it' from O&M One, and structured socializing for pets ready for same.
-(Socializing is not a wild pet party!)
+Included are park-its, more practice with the 'leave it' from O&M One, variations of heel and come drills.
+Structured socializing for pets as ready for same.
+(Socializing, as in my Puppy class is not a wild pet party!)

 Note that testing is not included in the class.
 There are many testing opportunities in the SE Michigan area, inquire!